kubernetes/sig-security/sig-security-assessments/Documentation/recipe-book.md

 people (a project expert, a security champion, and a backup for each), and a maximum of 8.
 This ensures that there is not overwhelming burden on any one individual but allows for a smooth decision-making process.
-1. Once you have a dedicated group of individuals ready to start the Security Assessment you can open an issue to request a slack channel for the project specific assessment - [example here.](https://github.com/kubernetes/community/pull/7015)
+1. Once you have a dedicated group of individuals ready to start the Security Assessment you can open an issue to request a Slack channel for the project specific assessment - here's an [example](https://github.com/kubernetes/community/pull/7015).
 1. Create a Google doc for meeting notes using [Kubernetes community meeeting notes template](https://github.com/kubernetes/community/blob/master/events/community-meeting.md)
 ## Meetings